-- Use a Workshop Template - one that an Admin has set up specific to your own workshop.
+- Use a Workshop Template — a template that an Admin has set up specific to your own workshop.
 (Get more info on how to set up Workshop Templates in this dedicated article).

 All of these options are accessible from one handy spot: the "New presentation" picker on the Home screen of the Showcase web platform (https://app.showcaseworkshop.com).

-In order, the options you see on this screen are Workshop Templates, System Templates , Blank and Import.
+In order, the options you see on the next screen are Workshop Templates, System Templates, Blank, and Import.